 Three ways to think about subject and career

-1. Look for simple links
+1. Look for the links

 Start with the obvious path between subjects and jobs – maths to mathematician, psychology to psychologist, law to lawyer.